Language

 Before you apply for F-2-7 or F-5, verify the current point table and language requirements against the F-2 점수제 admin rule.
 For questions in your language, call the 1345 multilingual hotline (20+ languages including English, Chinese, Vietnamese, Thai, and Russian).

 For the full context on how TOPIK levels work, see the TOPIK levels guide.
 For the complete F-2-7 application process including documents and fees, see the F-2 visa guide.
 For the full TOPIK overview, see the TOPIK guide.
+If you want a class to lift your TOPIK score, see the Korean Language School Guide and the language school directory.

 Frequently asked questions